jennadilullo8/ideabox-boilerplate/README.md

 # Ideabox Group Project - Application for the thoughtful user

-## Pair project by Liliana Weimer, Alex Sodemann, and Jenna DiLullo during Module 1 at Turing School of Software and Design
+## Group project by Liliana Weimer, Alex Sodemann, and Jenna DiLullo during Module 1 at the Turing School of Software and Design

 ## GitHub Profiles
 - Liliana Weimer: https://github.com/lilianaweimer